najlepsiwebdesigner/foundation-datepicker/README.md

 </script>
 ```

-33 languages are available.
+65 languages are available, thanks community and bootstrap-datepicker project.
 For complete list, see **js/locales** directory.